Graph convolutional network as a fast statistical emulator for numerical ice sheet modeling: Introduction

 \section{Introduction}

-The recent warming climate has caused Greenland and the Antarctic ice sheets to lose more than 7500 Gt of ice from 1992 to 2020, contributing to approximately 21 mm of global sea level rise \cite{Otosaka2023}.
-In Antarctica, the Pine Island Glacier (PIG) has experienced the most rapid mass loss and speedups, which were primarily driven by melt-driven thinning near the grounding line and calving events \cite{Joughin2021, Joughin2021_2, jacobs2011}.
-Consequently, the fast movement and melting of the PIG has contributed to more than 20 \% of the total sea level rise of Antarctica \cite{Rignot2019}.
-In the context of fast-melting ice sheets and their impacts on the sea level rise, it is important to model the behavior of the Antarctic ice sheets accurately.
-For the last few decades, scientists have proposed several models to explain the thermomechanical flows of ice sheets.
-In those modeling studies, ice is commonly regarded as viscous non-Newton fluid that follows the Stokes equation \cite{Glen1955}.
+As the global climate has been warming, ice sheets in Greenland and the Antarctic have lost more than 7500 Gt of ice from 1992 to 2020, contributing to approximately 21 mm of global sea-level rise \citep{Otosaka2023}.
+The rate of ice loss is now up to five times higher than in the early 1990s in Greenland and 25 \% higher in the Antarctic.
+In Antarctica, the Pine Island Glacier (PIG) (Fig. \ref{PIG}a) has experienced the most rapid mass loss and acceleration in ice velocity, which were primarily induced by melt-driven thinning near the grounding line and calving events \citep{Joughin2021_2, Joughin2021, jacobs2011}.
+Consequently, the PIG accounts for more than 20 \% of Antarctica’s contribution to global sea-level rise \citep{Rignot2019}.
+Due to the great contribution of the PIG to global sea-level rise, accurate modeling of ice thickness and velocity of the PIG has been a paramount concern for the science community \citep{Laour2012_PIG, Seroussi2014_PIG, Rosier2021, vieli2003, Gladstone2012}.